How to Fix Windows Was Unable to Format SD Card in Windows 10

 Through the above steps, the SD card can be repaired.
 But this way will corrupt the data because it has been formatted.

-3. Format SD That Won’t Format in Diskpart
+5. Format SD That Won’t Format with DISKPART Command

 Diskpart can be used to manage the partition of hard disks.
 This command prompt will repair SD card that Windows was unable to format.

-Step 3.
-Carefully spot the disk that you need to format and type “select disk 2”.
+- Step 3.
+Carefully spot the disk that you need to format and type “select disk 2” (replace “2” with the number of the SD card).
 If you choose the wrong disk, it will erase all data.

 General SD card repair tools and formatter tools belong to a type, which is forced formatting.
 This way is likely to repair your SD card, but it can damage the data.
 If your SD card is certified product, the repair success rate is very high.
 This sort of software is more, mainly developed by SD card manufacturer, such as the famous Sandisk SD card formatter tool.
 If it still fails to access your SD card, then you might as well consider a new one.